ashleychontos/pySYD/docs/usage/examples.rst

 #####################################

 We used this example for new users just getting started and therefore we will only show the output and figures.
-Feel free to visit that page :ref:`getting started <>`, which breaks down every step and output for this example.
+Feel free to visit our crash course in asteroseismology, or :ref:`crashteroseismology <quickstart-crash>` page, which breaks down every step in great detail.

-KIC 1435467 is our least evolved example, with :math:`\rm \nu_{max} \sim 1300 \mu Hz`.

 .. image:: ../_static/1435467/search_&_estimate_1.png
   :width: 680